-In June of 2018, Appalachian State University’s College of Arts and Sciences named Adam Moore the Outstanding Student Teacher of the Year for the 2017-18 school year.
-He was later selected as the 2017-2018 Appalachian State University Student Teacher of the Year.
-Adam is a native of Kernersville, NC., and completed his bachelor’s degree in History/Social Studies Education in May of 2018.
-He was active in both the History Dept. and the Reich College of Education throughout his four years in Boone.
+In June of 2018, Appalachian State University named Adam Moore ('18) as the Outstanding Student Teacher of the Year.
+Adam is a native of Kernersville, NC.
+During his time at App State he was active in both the History Dept. and the Reich College of Education throughout his four years in Boone.
 He was the recipient of the Steve & Judy James Scholarship and a member of the Appalachian Community of Education Scholars (ACES), a regular ambassador for History/Social Studies Education at Open House events, and a frequent attendee of our CLIO TALKS events.

 Adam completed his student teaching at West Forsyth High School in Clemmons.
 For many years, he worked in youth development as a volunteer Scoutmaster for Boy Scout Troop 944 in Kernersville.
-Upon graduation, he accepted a teaching position in the social studies department at his alma mater, East Forsyth High School.
+He currently teaches social studies at his alma mater: East Forsyth High School.

 How has ASU prepared you for a career in History/Social Studies Education?